-- (1) Dresdner Bank Aktiengesellschaft, Frankfurt am Main, (the "Issuer") herewith grants the holder of each Turbo Call or, respectively, Turbo Put Warrant (the "Warrant") relating to the price of the shares (ISIN •) (the "Shares" or the "Underlying") of (the "Company") the right (the "Option Right") to receive the Settlement Amount (§ 1(2)) in Euro ("EUR") in accordance with these Warrant Terms, subject to an early termination pursuant to § 12. - If, according to the Issuer's determination, each Settlement Price (§ 1(4)) during the term of the Warrants, i.e. up to the Maturity Date (§ 4(1)), inclusive, is higher or lower than the Barrier (§ 1(3)), the "Settlement Amount" equals the amount by which the Closing Price (§ 1(6)) exceeds or is below the Strike Price (§ 1(3)), multiplied by the Ratio (§ 1(5)), the result being converted into EUR in accordance with § 1(7) and commercially rounded to 2 decimal places, if necessary.
+- (1) Dresdner Bank Aktiengesellschaft, Frankfurt am Main, (the "Issuer") herewith grants the holder of each Turbo Call or, respectively, Turbo Put Warrant (the "Warrant") relating to one fine troy ounce (31.1035 gr.) of gold (the "Underlying") the right (the "Option Right") to receive the Settlement Amount (§ 1(2)) in Euro ("EUR") in accordance with these Warrant Terms. - (2) If, according to the Issuer's determination, each Settlement Price (§ 1(5)) during the term of the Warrants, i.e. up to the Maturity Date (§ 4(1)), inclusive, is higher5 or lower6 than the Barrier (§ 1(3)), the "Settlement Amount" equals the amount expressed in U.S. Dollar ("USD") by which the Exercise Price (§ 1(4)) exceeds7 or is below8 the Strike Price (§ 1(3)), multiplied by the Ratio (§ 1(6)), the result being converted into EUR in accordance with § 1(7) and commercially rounded to 2 decimal places, if necessary.

-If, according to the Issuer's determination, the Settlement Price is at least once during the term of the Warrants, i.e. up to the Maturity Date, inclusive, lower than or equal to or higher than or equal to the Barrier, the Warrant becomes void and the Option Right expires (the "Knock-Out").
+If, according to the Issuer's determination, the Settlement Price is at least once during the term of the Warrants, i.e. up to the Maturity Date inclusive, lower than or equal to9 or higher than or equal to10 the Barrier, the Warrant becomes void and the Option Right expires (the "Knock-Out").

-For Call Knock-Out Warrants
+5 For Call Knock-Out Warrants

-&lt;sup>6 For Put Knock-Out Warrants
+6 For Put Knock-Out Warrants

-For Call Knock-Out Warrants
+7 For Call Knock-Out Warrants

-For Put Knock-Out Warrants
+8 For Put Knock-Out Warrants

-For Call Knock-Out Warrants
+9 For Call Knock-Out Warrants

-&lt;sup>10 For Put Knock-Out Warrants
+10 For Put Knock-Out Warrants